 To date, SMCEW has benchmarked all 174 public schools and provided support for accessing Proposition 39 funds.
 Although many energy efficiency projects were accomplished via Prop 39, we will identify districts that have significant opportunity and inclination to go deeper.

-We are partnering closely with San Mateo County Office of Education (SMCOE) to engage school districts by offering benchmarking and “no-touch” audit tools to show school districts when they can cost-effectively find energy savings, and showing how energy efficiency is an integral part of climate resilience.
+We are partnering closely with San Mateo County Office of Education (SMCOE) to engage school districts by offering benchmarking, energy action plans, and “no-touch” audit tools to show school districts when they can cost-effectively find energy savings, and showing how energy efficiency is an integral part of climate resilience.

 Hard-to-Reach Small and Medium Businesses